garrettmmoore/bamazon-store-front/README.md

 3. Select yes to be redirected to Bamazon's inventory.

 ## End
-Thank you for using bamazon!
-Please contact me directly if you have any questions. https://github.com/garrettmmoore
+Thank you for using Bamazon Store Front!
+Please contact me directly if you have any questions.

+https://github.com/garrettmmoore